RahulPandey-007/Product_sales_details/README.md

    file with defining of primary and foreign key relationship(one to many) between Parent tables (Customer_details, Product_details, Region) and Child table(Sales_details).
-2. I have added some new columns in Sales_details(Child table) for further calculations:
+2. I have added some new columns in Sales_details(Child table) for further calculations :
     a.
 Total Price
     b.
 Total Cost
     c.
 Profit
-3. I have created some stored procedure containing details of:
+3. I have created some stored procedure containing details of :
     a.
 Regional Sales details
     b.
 Customer wise Sales value
     c.
 Sales details according to customer, region, product